 Basically, the difference between burglary and robbery comes down to where the item is that the offender is taking.
 If it is on the victim’s person, it is a robbery.
 If it is in the victim’s home or car, it is a burglary.

-For more information on criminal laws in Louisiana, contact Carl Barkemeyer, Criminal Defense Attorney at 504-321-4300.
+For more information on criminal laws in Louisiana, contact Carl Barkemeyer, Attorney at Law at 504-321-4300.